Blue * Black * Splash

 day, others will not pick on it and it will heal fast with no flies.

 Chickens love blood so if one gets hurt it is best to take it away from the others until it is

 Winter Care: Make sure they are out of the wind and kept dry, if you have an open pen they

 must have a good north & west wind block so they can stay out of the cold wet winds.

-Lights will help them lay in the winter, just a regular house bulb will work, don't close their
+Lights will help chickens lay in the winter, just a regular house bulb will work, don't close

 Summer Care: They must have shade, and have open air from the south so they can stay